PantelisFan/docker-react/README.md

 | COPY package.json| <> |copy the built files |
 | Install deps | <> |start nginx |
 | Run build command |  |  |

+---
+---

+### Travis workflow

+1. Instruct travis to run a copy of the docker image
+2. Build the image using Dockerfile.env (this is the development Dockerfile)
+3. Run tests
+4. Deploy the code to AWS